billziss-gh/lxdk/README.md

         ```
         lxreg.bat -u lxtstdrv
         ```
-- Install [DebugView from Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
-- Start DebugView as Administrator.
-    - From the menu select Capture > Capture Kernel to view debug output.
-    - NOTE: You may also need to enable `DbgPrint` in the registry.
+- Enable kernel `DbgPrint` via the registry.
     ```
     Windows Registry Editor Version 5.00

     [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter]
     "DEFAULT"=dword:0000000f
     ```
+- Install [DebugView from Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
+- Start DebugView as Administrator.
+    - From the menu select Capture > Capture Kernel to view debug output.
 - Make sure that WSL1 is not currently running and start a new `bash.exe` WSL1 session.
+- *OPTIONAL:* Verify that the `lxtstdrv.sys` driver is now running as well.
+    ```
+    sc query lxtstdrv
+    ```
 - You should immediately see in DebugView a log from `lxtstdrv.sys`.
-The function `CreateInitialNamespace` is only called when a new WSL1 session is started.
+If you do not it means that either there was a WSL1 session already running when the LxDK was installed or that you have not enabled `DbgPrint` in the registry.
     ```
     CreateInitialNamespace(Instance=XXXXXXXXXXXXXXXX) = 0
     ```